dmytro-vasylenko/queue-online/README.md

-# queues-service
+# Queues-Service
-Queues Service width Node.js and React.js
+Queues Service with Node.js and React.js

 client-side uses React.js and Redux server-size was writter with Node.js and Express